sendyhalim/blog/content/posts/development-practices/2020-04-19-writing-tests-is-it-worth-it.md

 This might seem trivial, but those of you that have swum on the dependencies ecosystem know that even a minor patch could pop bugs anywhere, a simple job to bump dependencies could drag down your entire weekend *evil laughs.

+Satpam has <a href="https://travis-ci.org/github/cermati/satpam/builds/671509439" target="_blank">test cases</a>
-Satpam has test cases baked into it, it doesn't have 100% coverage, but the tests are at "enough" level to cover normal positive and negative cases.
+baked into it, it doesn't have 100% coverage, but the tests are at "enough" level to cover normal positive and negative cases.
 Plus Albert is bumping the project version, so people should be aware of the changes.
 How do we make sure the project is fine?

 <p class="image-container">
   <img